Skip to main content

 Return to Top of Page

-West Virginia University offers a monthly payment plan to help students spread all or a portion of their institutional charges over several months.
+WVU offers a payment plan to help students spread all or a portion of their institutional charges over several months.

 • Break semester charges into as many as five smaller payments.

-• Sign up in July to utilize the full five-month option.
+• Sign up in July to utilize the full five-installment option.

-• Signing up later means fewer months to pay and larger payments.
+• Signing up later means fewer installments to pay and larger payments.

-The monthly payment plan is also a great tool to minimize borrowing whenever possible.
-For example, perhaps you can't do the monthly payment plan for your full balance due and intend to pursue credit-based loan options to cover your bill.
-However, you know you can afford to pay $100 a month.
-You can set up the monthly payment plan for $100 a month, and pursue the credit-based loan for the rest of your balance due.
-This could save you up to $4,800 in loan debt over the course of four years - not including what you save on interest!
-Please note if you are taking a credit-based loan out to receive a refund for books or living expenses, that loan will go toward your balance due first before disbursing a refund (even if you have a monthly payment plan set up).
+Please note if you are taking a credit-based loan out to receive a refund for books or living expenses, that loan will go toward your balance due first before disbursing a refund (even if you have a payment plan set up).
 Also, be cognizant of whether or not your credit-based loan starts repayment when determining how much you can afford in a payment plan for the month.

-View more information or sign up for the monthly payment plan on our Tuition Payment Plan webpage.
+View more information or sign up for the payment plan on our Tuition Payment Plan webpage.

 Return to Top of Page